cloud-gov/cg-site/content/overview/pricing/rates.md

 ## Quota pricing

 Quotas are priced at $0.0033 per MB reserved per day and assessed monthly.
-In practice, this works out to $99 per GB per month, based on a 30-day month:
+In practice, this works out to about $100 per GB per month:

-`$0.0033 * 1024 MB * 30 days = $99 per GB per month`
+`$0.0033 * 1024 MB * 30 days = $101.37 per GB per month`

-The monthly cost will vary slightly from $92.40 per GB in a 28-day month to $102.30 per GB in a 31-day month.
+The monthly cost will vary slightly from $94.62 per GB in a 28-day month to $104.76 per GB in a 31-day month.

 See [details on quota costs, billing, and limits]({{< relref "overview/pricing/quotas.md" >}}) for more.